shradhaebi/ensembl-static/plants/species/Zea_mays/Zea_mays_about.md

 About *Zea mays*
 ----------------

-Maize or *Zea mays* has the highest world-wide production of all grain crops in [2019](http://faostat.fao.org).
+Maize or *Zea mays* had the highest world-wide production of all grain crops in [2019](http://faostat.fao.org).
 Although a food staple in many regions of the world, most is used for animal feed and ethanol fuel.
 Maize was domesticated from wild teosinte